John-Muriungi/java/README.md

 # java
-i am just having fun with java
+a few exercises with java